-Sometimes we can't seem to keep up with the diet trends out there—but we are always on the lookout for new ways to make healthy eating easier.
-So when we heard the Almased diet plan mentioned in conversation, we knew we had to delve deeper.
-Let's be honest, if we haven't tried Whole30, keto, or the 80-20 plan, we definitely all have a friend who has.
-And since something different works for everyone with healthy eating (including sometimes following no diet at all), we figure we always need to educate ourselves.
+We're always on the lookout for new ways to make healthy eating easier, so when we heard the Almased diet plan mentioned in conversation, we knew we had to delve deeper.
+Let's be honest, if we haven't tried Whole30, keto, or the 80-20 plan, we definitely all have a friend who has, and since something different works for everyone with healthy eating (including sometimes following no diet at all), we figure we always need to educate ourselves.

 The Almased diet plan revolves around four key stages that train your metabolism to work with you.

 The Almased diet helps people lose weight and keep it off permanently using Almased, a low-glycemic high-protein meal replacement and food supplement.
 The multi-protein formula is created from different sources to fit the amino acid profile that the human body needs for optimal functioning.

 Here's everything you need to know about the Almased diet, including pros and cons and exactly what you can (and can't ) eat.

 This popular diet plan is based on a protein powder meant to replace or supplement meals for optimal digestive functioning.
 It all started in Germany in 1985 when scientist Herbert Trouille created the unique protein powder from a few key ingredients: natural soy, protein, skim milk yogurt powder, and honey (by the way, it's gluten-free and doesn't contain any artificial sweeteners).
 Trouille's belief was that you shouldn't have to go hungry to lose weight and that by taking in this certain type of protein, you'll kick your metabolism into high gear.